-- 19.3.89 Paragraph 25.10 of the LDP relates to the priorities and opportunities for landscaping and highlights the 'Cairngorms Landscape Toolkit'.
-This provides information on these landscape priorities and opportunities which development should contribute to delivering. - 19.3.90 Paragraph 25.12 of the LDP considers cultural heritage and states that all listed buildings and structures, archaeological remains and sites, and features which are notable for their local cultural heritage will be protected and enhanced. - 19.3.91 Paragraph 25.17 of the LDP considers the linkages and connections between existing and proposed development within Dalwhinnie.
-This includes linking into existing core paths and the wider path network.
+- maximise use of existing local services and infrastructure; - ensure the quality of surrounding woodland, and sensitive valuable habitats is not compromised.
+This should include improvements to the woodland setting and woodland structure for Kincraig; - enhance and diversify the local economy; - reflect existing housing development in terms of positions, density and scale; - maintain building lines, plot sizes, building sizes and building orientation.
+This should be done in a way which raises architectural and design quality; - protect existing shops and businesses and their normal operations; - add to and improve community facilities, including improving pedestrian connectivity and achieving a more pedestrian and cycle friendly environment; and - promote energy efficiency and sustainability". - 19.3.91 Paragraph 35.10 relates to the priorities and opportunities for landscaping and highlights the Cairngorms Landscape Toolkit.
+This provides information on these priorities and opportunities which development should contribute to delivering.
+Paragraph 35.11 considers cultural heritage and states that all listed buildings and structures, archaeological remains and sites, and features which are notable for their local cultural heritage will be protected and enhanced.
+Additionally, paragraph 35.16 considers the linkages and connections between existing and proposed development within Kincraig.
+This includes linking into existing Core Paths and the wider path network.
 Development proposals should specify these links to ensure new development is both walkable and well connected into the existing village.